Why is Your Cat Hiding

 Why Do Cats Hide When They Are Sick?

-Like many other animals, cats hide when they’re sick as a means to protect themselves.
+Like many other animals, cats hide when they’re sick to protect themselves.
 This is likely an evolutionary trait that has survived the years, and your cat is hiding to ensure no predators or threats can get to them while they’re vulnerable.

-If your cat is hiding more than usual, it’s important to try and find out if an illness is the cause.
-An illness in cats is usually joined by other symptoms depending on the illness, such as:
+If your cat is hiding more than usual, it’s essential to determine if an illness is the cause.
+Illness in cats is usually accompanied by other symptoms, depending on the disease, such as:

 Why do New Cats Hide?

-How long your cat will hide is hard to know as it depends entirely on your cat’s individual temperament.
-Some cats will hide for a couple of hours, while others may hide for days or even a week or two before they feel comfortable to come out and explore.
+Some cats hide for a couple of hours, while others may hide for days or even a week or two before they feel comfortable coming out to explore.

 Try to be patient.
-Joining a home can be a stressful time for a cat and they’ll come out when they’re ready.
+A cat's first time in a home can be stressful, but they’ll come out when they’re ready.

 Where Should You NOT Let Cats Hide